Wei-Ji-Chen/Weather-Visualization-App/README.md

 Building a weather app in iOS with a 3D visualization feature

-Normal Weather Apps are boring
+Normal Weather Apps are great but it'll be even better if there was dyanmic, engaging visualization